Jebet812/Notes/AWS-CCP.md

 21. **Amazon Kendra:** enterprise ML search engine service.
 It uses natural language to suggest answers to question instead of jsut simple keyword matching.

 ### Big Data and Analytics Services
 1. **Amazon Athena:** serverless interactive query service.
-Take CSV and JSON files in S3  bucket and load them to temporary SQL tables which you can run SQL queries,
+Take CSV and JSON files in S3  bucket and load them to temporary SQL tables which you can run SQL queries.
 2. **Amazon CloudSearch:** fully managed search service.
 Add search to service.
 3. **Amazon Elasticsearch Service (ES):** managed Elasticsearch cluster.
 It is an open source full-text search engine.
 Robust than CloudSearch but requires more server and operational maintenance.
 4. **Amazon Elastic MapReduce (EMR):** used for data analysis and processing.
 Can create reports like Redshift but suited when transforming unstructured data to structured data on the fly.
 Helps you analyze and process vast amounts of data by distributing the computational work across a cluster of virtual servers running in the AWS Cloud.